nmcodes/nmcodes/README.md

 ### Hi there 👋

+My name is Jean-Paul Ngalula Mulume !

+I enjoy learning new things, helping other developers solve problems, and contributing to open source.
 <!--
 **nmcodes/nmcodes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.